 Later Duckling Stage (3-20 weeks)

-To avoid a protein overload, you can switch to a lower protein chick grower feed (16-18% protein, still non medicated).
-Grower feed tends to be easier to find than the high protein starter feed, but if you can’t find a lower protein feed, you can “dilute” your starter feed with rolled oats.
+After the 3-week mark, your ducklings will become little eating machines.
+You will want to switch to a lower protein chick grower feed (16-18% protein, still non-medicated).
+If you can’t find a lower protein feed, you can “dilute” your starter feed with rolled oats.
 Mix in rolled oats, to replace up to 20% of your duckling’s feed.
 Too much protein can cause a wing deformity known as Angel Wing.
-It causes the wing to stick out instead of laying flat against the body.
+It causes the wing to stick out instead of laying flat against the body. click here to read more about angel wing

 Continue to supplement your duckling’s niacin intake with brewer’s yeast until about 20 weeks, and of course continue providing plenty of fresh water.